Coaching & Rates

 A few of the special ways I can help:

-• Dialogue.
-From a utopian philosophy class focused on Plato's Republic to the work of Paulo Freire and Myles Horton, I've become well versed in how much dialogue is essential to development and progress.
+Dialogue.
+From a utopian philosophy class focused on Plato's Republic to the work of Paulo Freire and Myles Horton, I've become well versed in how much dialogue is essential to human development and progress.

-• Self-care.
-I learned through a 2014 suicide attempt and subsequent intensive group and individual counseling that the recovery process can be transformative.
+Self-care.
+I learned through a suicide attempt and subsequent intensive group and individual counseling that the recovery process can be transformative.
 (I'm now a mental health advocate, though not a therapist.)
+I've also been a participant and team member at self-development workshops and retreats and can pass on those tools.

-Though I can offer prepared programs, I fashion everything to the individual client. â€‹
+Though I can offer prepared programs, I fashion everything to the individual client.

 David as Shamraeff in "The Seagull" in Riverside Park, New York City.
 Credit: Hudson Classical